Git Ops Workshop

 - It follows

 patterns where we use Git repositories as the source of truth that defines the desired state of our deployments.
-ArgoCD is very declarative and all configuration can be stored your Git repository. - This workshop won't dive deep into Kubernetes, it will teach you some basics interacting with
+ArgoCD is very declarative and all configuration can be stored inside your Git repository. - This workshop won't dive deep into Kubernetes, it will teach you some basics interacting with

 Kubernetes